top of page

 ABOUTSAM

 If you don't like watching or listening then you must like reading surely!
 Samantha has written for publications including The Guardian, Time Out, Huffington Post and Stylist Magazine.
 Samantha's debut children's book Harriet Versus the Galaxy was listed in the Independent's Best Children's Books of the Year 2019, Book Trust's Great Book Guide 2020 and won the Coventry Inspiration Book Award 2021.
 Samantha's second children's book The Night the Moon Went Out was released in August 2021, published by Bloomsbury and was been nominated for The People's Book Prize.
-Her new non-fiction book debuted as an Amazon Bestseller.
+Her new non-fiction book Living with Hearing Loss and Deafness debuted as an Amazon Bestseller.

 Samantha is a self appointed 'accidental activist', a proud Ambassador for the Royal National Institute for Deaf people (RNID), leads talks on deaf awareness and has spoken to MPs at the House of Commons about tinnitus, as well as fronting the RNID 'Subtitle It' campaign.
+She regular volunteers her time and expertise for a number of worthwhile charities.

 Samantha is also founder and director of successful social media marketing company Penguin in the Room, which she set up after she left drama school.
 Penguin in the Room have managed social media output for the likes of Susan Calman, The Guilty Feminist, Helen George, Lucy Porter and Ruby Wax's charity Frazzled Cafe and employ a team of creative freelancers who work for the company to support their other artistic endeavours.